-Few months ago, I came up with this cute, crochet wip bag pattern for my Plenty crochet work in progress (WIP) that I need to carry along while leaving the house.
+A few months ago, I came up with this cute, crochet WIP bag pattern for my Plenty crochet work in progress (WIP) that I need to carry along while leaving the house.

-It has been a life saver since then. i added a twist, to allow me have my yarn come out from the bag while my yarn is still inside the bag! i think this is genius of me, what do you think?
+It has been a lifesaver since then.
+I added a twist, to allow me to have my yarn come out from the bag while my yarn is still inside the bag!
+I think this is genius of me, what do you think?

 The picture below shows the little opening by the sides, where I have my yarn easily accessible without my skeins/balls getting out of the bag.

 Another thing that makes this crochet bag pattern unique is that the pattern works up so fast as it uses a super chunky yarn and a size 8.00 mm hook